ptmotorsport/IObox-emulator-haltech/PTMotorsportAU_CANIO_DTM_EMTRON/README.md

-# IO Box Emulator (Haltech Compatible)
+# IO Box Emulator (Emtron Compatible)
-This is an arduino project that will emulate the functionality of a Haltech IO12 CAN expander.
+This is an arduino project that will emulate the functionality of an Emtron EIC16M CAN expander.

 The original code was published by tolunaygul, thanks to him for doing the heavy lifting with this code!